top of page

 BackTable / ENT / Article

-Author Reilly Fogarty covers A Guide to Level 1 Lymph Nodes in the Neck on BackTable ENT
+Author Bryant Schmitz covers Level 1 Lymph Nodes in the Neck on BackTable ENT

-Level 1 lymph nodes in the neck are key components of the lymphatic system that filter lymphatic fluid from various areas of the head and neck.
-These nodes are located just below the mandible and consist of the submental and submandibular lymph nodes, which drain lymph from areas such as the oral cavity, floor of the mouth, and lower lip.
-Understanding the anatomy, function, and clinical relevance of level 1 lymph nodes is integral to the diagnosis and management of head and neck cancers.
+Level 1 lymph nodes in the neck are an important part of the lymphatic system that filter lymphatic fluid from multiple regions of the head & neck.
+These nodes are located just below the mandible and consist of the level 1a submental lymph nodes and the level 1b submandibular lymph nodes, which drain lymph from the oral cavity, floor of mouth, lower lip, and anterior tongue.
+Understanding the anatomy, function, and clinical relevance of level 1 lymph nodes is essential for accurate diagnosis & management of head & neck cancers.

 Table of Contents